 Arches National Park

-Canyonlands National Park is a destination full of spires, buttes, arches, rivers and most spectacular of all, vast canyons.
+Canyonlands National ParkCanyonlands National Park is a destination full of spires, buttes, arches, rivers and most spectacular of all, vast canyons.
 Canyonlands has three different areas, the Maze, Needles and Island in the Sky Districts.
 Island in the Sky offers spectacular vistas while the Maze offers the wilderness at its best.
 The Needles is a startling landscape of sculptured rock spires, arches, canyons, grabens, and potholes.
 There is no lodging inside Canyonlands National Park so depending on which part of the park you plan to visit, you might want to consider Moab, Utah for the northern section or Monticello, Utah for the southern section of Canyonlands.

-Monument Valley Tribal Park is one of the most famous sights in America.
+Monument Valley Tribal ParkMonument Valley Tribal Park is one of the most famous sights in America.
 Our next destination along this route is Monument Valley Tribal Park.
 This park is famous for many backdrops to western movies, TV shows and more.
 This park amazes its’ visitors with huge towers of red sandstone and the beautiful wilderness that surrounds it.
 Towns to consider staying in this area can get more limited but one place to consider staying would be Kayenta, Arizona.

-Our last primary destination on this road trip is the Grand Canyon National Park.
+Grand Canyon National ParkOur last primary destination on this road trip is the Grand Canyon National Park.
 The Grand Canyon National Park, a World Heritage Site, encompasses 1,218,375 acres and lies on the Colorado Plateau in northwestern Arizona.
 It is 6,000 feet deep at its deepest point and 15 miles at its widest.
 When visiting the Grand Canyon you might consider the towns of Grand Canyon or Williams, Arizona for the South Rim.
 If you have extra time, you might consider visiting the North Rim as well.